mozzarellaV8/agora-marketplace/AgAssociationRules-01-prep.md

 ![5000-20000](plots/arules/prep-dist-5k-20k.png)

-A closer reveals that many prices will be at intervals of 50 or 100 e.g. $50, $100, $500, $750.
+A closer reveals that many prices will be at intervals of 5 or 10 then 50 or 100 e.g. $50, $100, $500, $750.
 This trend goes from prices $0-$2000, and tails off at prices above $2000.
 Above $2k, frequencies also diminish, eventually under 150 listings.
 From $15k-20k prices, frequency drops to under 30 listings - sparse.

 Eventually I decided to bin the prices myself (after trying by `cluster` and `interval` on previous mining sessions).
 The bins were mostly following the results of discretizing by cluster, but accounting for the inflated price frequency near zero.